 Pitch | 230,000,000,000 |

-But don’t let this change your mind about magnetic float level transmitters in general.
-Even in applications where you might think the fluid is too viscous, our RPM probe, for example, still might work just fine.
-Our RPM is used to measure drilling mud, sewage tanks, and works just fine with a variety of oils.
-So we are confident it will work well with thicker fluids, just don’t use it with fluids like Honey, Corn Syrup, Peanut Butter, or anything that is really sticky.
+Our RPM probe can handle viscous fluids well.
+It’s used to measure drilling mud, sewage tanks, and works just fine with a variety of oils.
+It works well with thicker fluids, just don’t use it with fluids like honey, corn syrup, peanut butter, or anything really sticky.

-Ultimately, the wisest choice would be to use a non-contact solution like an ultrasonic sensor.
-As long as the fluid, no matter how viscous, doesn’t give off heavy vapors and is relatively flat on the surface, an ultrasonic sensor will work splendidly.
+Ultimately, the wisest choice would be to use a non-contact solution like an ultrasonic sensor or radar sensor.
+As long as the fluid, no matter how viscous, doesn’t give off heavy vapors and is relatively flat on the surface, an ultrasonic sensor or radar sensor will work splendidly.

 If you have experience dealing with viscous fluids and have some expertise to add, please feel free to contact us.
 We look forward to hearing from you.